 If you’re looking for stationery, you’ll find most bookstores stock a decent selection.
 However, your local French supermarket is probably your best bet for cheap yet decent stationery products, particularly if you’re buying for the little ones.
 If you’re looking for magazines and newspapers, these can be bought at roadside kiosks or in stores like Relay, which are mostly found in stations and airports.
 English titles are often stocked, particularly in Paris.

 For all your other entertainment needs – from graphic novels and video games to DVDs and vinyl – your best bet is probably Fnac.
 However, most French supermarkets stock a range of entertainment goods, so you might be able to pick these up with your weekly groceries.

 Electrical goods and gadgets

 Do you need some modern gadgets and appliances for your new French home?
 Luckily, getting hold of these is fairly easy in France, whether it’s the latest games console or a brand new jet washer.
 For small household electronics, head to Fnac, Grosbill, or your local French supermarket; these often stock a small selection.
 Darty also stocks larger appliances such as fridges and washing machines.

 For mobile phones and accessories, many French mobile operators have their own stores in large towns and cities.
 Here, you’ll be able to peruse the latest phones and sign-up for a contract or SIM card.
 You’ll also find Apple and Samsung stores in some large cities.
-For more information, read our guide to getting a French mobile phone number and SIM card.
+For more information, read our guide to getting a French mobile phone number.

 Health and beauty